zannloo/tp/docs/UserGuide.md

 ##### Mistake 1: Invalid command format
 Some possible errors from invalid command format are,
 1. **Excessive or duplicate arguments.**
-   - This occurs when there are duplicate flags or an excess of compulsory parameters as outlined in the command format.
+   - This occurs when there are duplicate flags or an excess of compulsory or optional parameters as outlined in the command format.
 2. **Missing arguments.**
    - This issue arises when there are missing compulsory parameters from the command you entered.
 3. **Invalid option.**